Alcohol licensing laws of the United Kingdom: Repeal of restrictive laws

-It was not until Scotland became the first part of the UK to repeal the times people could drink that the law had changed in more than 50 years.
+It was not until Scotland became the first part of the UK to repeal the times people could drink that the law had changed for more than 50 years.
 When the new licensing laws of the Licensing (Scotland) Act 1976 came into effect in 1977, local authorities in Scotland were given the powers to determine opening hours.

 More than 10 years later, the restrictive licensing laws were repealed in England and Wales with the passing of the Licensing Act 1988.
-On 21 August 1988, for the first time in almost 75 years, British pubs were permitted to remain open through the day; uninterrupted consumption of alcohol was allowed on premises from 11:00 until 23:00.
-In November 2005, revised rules were introduced which scrapped hour limits.
+On 22 August 1988, for the first time for almost 75 years, British pubs were permitted to remain open through the day; uninterrupted consumption of alcohol was allowed on premises from 11:00 until 23:00, except on Sundays, where they were allowed to open for only an extra hour until 15:00 compared to the previous laws.
+In November 2005, revised rules were introduced that scrapped hour limits.
 All pubs were allowed to apply for licences as permissive as "24 hours a day".

-Traditionally, the phrase "Last orders!" is still often used to announce the last opportunity to purchase drinks, typically ten or fifteen minutes in advance and is often announced via a bell.
-At the point when the bar will no longer serve drinks, the bar staff will announce "Time, please!" (traditionally "Time, gentlemen, please!"), again, either shouted or by use of a bell.
+Traditionally, the phrase "Last orders!" is still often used to announce the last opportunity to purchase drinks, typically ten or fifteen minutes in advance, and is often announced via a bell.
+At the point when the bar will no longer serve drinks, the bar staff will announce "Time, please!" (traditionally "Time, gentlemen, please!"), again either shouted or by use of a bell.